JebLin/JsonPerformanceVS/README.md

 1. when the data size is less than 100k, i recommand you to use GSON.
 1. when the data size is between 100k and 1M, choose what you like ,because their performance is similar.
-1. when the data size is greater than 1M,i recommand you to use JACKSON or FASTJSON because of their high-efficiency and stability.
+1. when the data size is greater than 1M,i recommand you to use JACKSON or FASTJSON because of their high efficiency and stability.

 ---